krelltunez/lifeGLANCE/README.md

 ## Install

-Download the latest APK from [GitHub Releases](../../releases) and install via [Obtainium](https://github.com/ImranR98/Obtainium), or self-host with Docker (see below).
+Use the hosted version at [lifeglance.app](https://lifeglance.app), or self-host with Docker (see below).

 ---